ResearchComputing/Documentation/docs/software/python.md

 [johndoe@c3cpu-a7-u19-1 ~]$ module load mambaforge
 ```

-The command above activates the base environment provided by Mamba, which includes Python version 3.9.16.
+The command above activates the base environment provided by Mamba.
 You will know that Mamba has been correctly loaded once you see `(base)` in front of your prompt.
 For example:

 ```
 (base) [johndoe@c3cpu-a7-u19-1 ~]$